-\When an important concept is introduced in this book, the main word pertaining to the concept is printed in boldface type.
-All important concepts introduced in a chapter are listed at the end of the chapter, in the Chapter Glossary.
+^{}When an important concept is introduced in this book, the main word pertaining to the concept is printed in boldface type.
+All important concepts introduced in a chapter are listed at the back of this book, in the Glossary.

-&lt;sup>†The reason we use 3 in order-of-magnitude rounding, and not 5 as in ordinary rounding, is that orders of magnitude are logarithmic, and on this logarithmic scale log 3 = 0.48 lies nearly halfway between log 1 = 0 and log 10 = 1.
+[†]The reason we use 3 in order-of-magnitude rounding, and not 5 as in ordinary rounding, is that orders of magnitude are logarithmic, and on this logarithmic scale log 3 = 0.48 lies nearly halfway between log 1 = 0 and log 10 = 1.